littermap/littermap-aws-backend/README.md

 ## Development

-After making any changes to the code, run:
+The general procedure for changeset deployment after making changes is:

-- `sam build`
+- `sam build && sam deploy`

-To deploy changes, run:
+For a better understanding, read:

-- `sam deploy`
+- `sam build --help`

 ### Modifying the serverless stack definition